Floppy disk: Insertion and ejection

 On Macintosh computers with built-in 3½-inch disk drives, the ejection button is replaced by software controlling an ejection motor which only does so when the operating system no longer needs to access the drive.
 The user could drag the image of the floppy drive to the trash can on the desktop to eject the disk.
 In the case of a power failure or drive malfunction, a loaded disk can be removed manually by inserting a straightened paper clip into a small hole at the drive's front panel, just as one would do with a CD-ROM drive in a similar situation.
 The X68000 has soft-eject 5¼-inch drives.
 Some late-generation IBM PS/2 machines have soft-eject 3½-inch disk drives as well for which PC DOS 5.02 and higher includes an EJECT command.

 Finding track zero

 Before a disk can be accessed, the drive needs to synchronize its head position with the disk tracks.
 In either case, the head is moved so that it is approaching track zero position of the disk.
 When a drive with the sensor has reached track zero, the head stops moving immediately and is correctly aligned.
 Drives without a sensor such as the Apple II mechanism attempt to move the head the maximum possible number of positions needed to reach track zero, knowing that once this motion is complete, the head will be positioned over track zero.
-This physical striking is responsible for drive clicking during the boot and when disk errors occurred and track zero synchronization was attempted.
+This physical striking is responsible for the drive "clicking" during boot and whenever track zero synchronization is attempted (usually due to a read error).